ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

      * For example, if all participating aggregators stored unencrypted data shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the data shares and defeat privacy.
-1. Introducing a further actor to the system whose sole responsibility would be to verify the identity of participating clients before forwarding encrypted data shares to aggregators would mitigate the aggregator's ability to weaken client anonymity.
 1. Running the protocol over multiple subsets of the available aggregators chosen so that no aggregator appears in all subsets and accepting any result would prevent an individual aggregator from compromising availability.